gaucho-matrero/altoclef/README.md

 - Print the entire bee movie script with signs in a straight line, automatically collecting signs + bridging materials along the way.
 - Become the terminator: Run away from players while unarmed, gather diamond gear in secret, then return and wreak havoc.

+## Version hash

+The current sha256 hash of this release is *b8724f6df1cb813c828ee261cc723fce987986dc6731a1cc06ef38712ea54df9*

+Last updated 1/31/2022.
+If you hash the jar file and do not get this value, please message James Green or Taco Technica on the discord so we can update it.

+### How to check the hash yourself

+(this tutorial assumes you are on windows)

+1. Navigate to artifacts.zip and extract it.

+2. Open a command prompt window and navigate to the directory of your extracted files.

+3. type in **certutil -hashfile altoclef-1.0-SNAPSHOT.jar sha256**

+4. Compare that value to the one above.
+If they are the same, you have correctly downloaded the proper version of altoclef

 ## Download